sculpin/sculpin.io/source/documentation.md

 # Documentation

-Until Sculpin has more formal documentation it is best to "learn by example."
-First, [download Sculpin][1], then check out the [Sculpin blog skeleton][2] (instructions in the README) to quickly fire up a basic Sculpin powered blog.
+Until Sculpin has more documentation it may be best to "learn by example."
+If you are interested in going that route, first [download Sculpin][1] and then check out the [Sculpin blog skeleton][2] (instructions in the README).
+The end result will be a simple Sculpin blog you can start playing with.

 After that, check out the list of sites powered by Sculpin on the [home page][3] for sites that have their source published.
 There should be a lot of great ideas there!

-Have questions?
-Ask the Sculpin [community!][4]
+And as always, if you have questions please get in touch with the Sculpin [community][4]!
+We will try to get you answers quickly. :)

+## Bundles

+Sculpin can be extended by building Symfony Bundles that have Sculpin's lifecycle and events in mind.
+In fact, the heart of Scupin is a Symfony Bundle called SculpinBundle.
+It is used to wire up everything that Sculpin needs to run.

+Some of the default Sculpin bundles have documentation available:

+ * [SculpinPostsBundle][6] Adds blogging capabilities to Sculpin

 ## Basic Sculpin Project